PMI Impact Malaria

 In Ghana, malaria is endemic and perennial in all parts of the country with the entire population of about 29 million people at risk of infection.
 The malaria transmission season varies by geographic region, depending on the length of the dry season (December-February) during which there is little transmission.
 Seasonal variations are more pronounced in the north.
 The malaria parasite species Plasmodium falciparum causes the majority of infections.

 Malaria continues to be a leading cause of illness and death in Ghana, particularly among children under the age of five.
-In 2018, the country reported about 7 million confirmed cases of malaria, out of an estimated 7.8 million cases.
-At the same time, out of an estimated 10,900 malaria deaths, about 600 were reported due to malaria.
+In 2018, the country reported about 7 million confirmed cases of malaria, compared to a World Health Organization (WHO) estimate of 7.8 million cases.
+During this same time, Ghana reported about 600 deaths due to malaria while the WHO estimate was 10,900 malaria deaths.

 Between 2014 and 2016, confirmed malaria cases seen by health facility outpatient departments increased by 40%.
 Though the number of reported malaria cases has increased, this is largely due to improved access to health services, laboratory testing, and surveillance.
 Laboratory confirmation has improved significantly with 77% of malaria outpatient department cases confirmed in 2016.
 To prevent malaria in pregnancy (MIP), Ghana has also achieved the highest rate of intermittent preventive treatment for pregnant women (IPTp) in sub-Saharan Africa (78%), and made improvements in the rate of at least three doses administered after the first trimester (60%).